Meditation – being comfortable with reality

 And then, there are the things that happen, too.
 Good things that you like, and bad things that no one should do.
 There are people who do nice things for you and people who don’t.

-By chunking the whole of what there is into these sorts of categories, you try to make your sense of the world fit the reality of what that whole is.
+By chunking the whole of what there is into these sorts of categories, you try to make your sense of the world fit the whole of reality.
 But it is just too sad that, all too often, your idea of how things are, or of how they should be, just doesn’t fit very well with reality at all.

-Neighbourhoods change, people don’t do the right thing, politicians let the people down….
+Neighbourhoods change, people don’t do the right thing, politicians let us down….
 In particular certain people in your life irritate you, or disappoint you, or lie, or just don’t do the right thing

 So you try to make it fit.